 Some health gurus practiced what they preached most of the time, some did part of the time, and others didn’t practice their teachings at all.

 Others, like T.C.
-Fry, struggled to apply their strict teachings in their own lives, but yet lived longer than what their doctors had predicted (T.C.
+Fry, struggled to apply their strict teachings in their own lives, yet lived longer than what their doctors had predicted (T.C.
 Fry was desperately sick and ready to die in his forties based on his doctor’s opinion).

 Some gurus tried to give immortality a shot, like Roy Waldorf, and practiced calorie restriction, only to live slightly longer than the average male life expectancy.